hpcleuven/VscDocumentation/source/leuven/genius_2_rocky.rst

       cluster/wice/batch
       ...

-This command which cluster modules will make the ``CP2K/8.2-intel-2021a`` available.
+This command shows which cluster modules will make the ``CP2K/8.2-intel-2021a`` module available.
 As discussed earlier, loading ``cluster/wice/batch`` is one example of a cluster module that suffices to make ``CP2K/8.2-intel-2021a`` available.
 For more information about ``module spider``, have a look at the `Lmod documentation page <https://lmod.readthedocs.io/en/latest/135_module_spider.html>`__

 .. note::